fizzed/provisioning/README.md

 Provisioning Scripts
 ====================

-Scripts for provisioning Vagrant virtual machines or even bare metal installs of various operating systems.
+Scripts for provisioning machines.
+Primarly used to provision vagrant instances, but can be used for config of machines in the cloud or bare metal.

 ### Vagrant